Myrtle Beach appreciation rates and housing market information

 There is a lot of housing in Myrtle Beach built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Myrtle Beach built between 1940-1969 (17.99%).
 A lesser amount of the housing stock also hails from between 2000 and later (17.98%).
 There's also some housing in Myrtle Beach built before 1939 (1.46%).

 Vacant housing appears to be an issue in Myrtle Beach.
 Fully 46.34% of the housing stock is classified as vacant.
 Left unchecked, vacant Myrtle Beach homes and apartments can be a drag on the real estate market, holding Myrtle Beach real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

 Myrtle Beach home appreciation rates

-Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is lower than 90% of the other cities and towns in South Carolina.
+Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is higher than 70% of the other cities and towns in South Carolina.